 We can eat seasonally and locally sourced food and cut down on food waste

-We have been trained to expect cheap food and a wide variety of choice year-round, but a lot of that food is produced from abroad in ways that aren’t sustainable.
-The worst offenders are soy (mostly used as animal feed for chicken, pigs and cows), cocoa, palm oil, coffee and beef.
-And when you consider that we waste 25-40% of all the food that is produced, you begin to see that we have the capacity to meet demand without further expansion.
+We are conditioned.
+And we now expect cheap food and a wide variety of choice year-round.
+But a lot of that food is produced in unsustainable ways.
+The worst offenders are soy (mostly used as animal feed), cocoa, palm oil, coffee, and beef.
+And when you consider that we waste 25-40% of all food, you begin to see that we have the capacity to meet demand without further expansion.

 We can vote for leaders who will prioritise our natural environment

-We need laws that protect the natural world and governments who have the guts and political will to put the long-term health of the planet above short-term profit from extraction.
+We need laws that protect the natural world and governments who have will to put the long-term health of the planet above short-term profit from extraction.
 Around the world, at every level, we need to elect representatives who will stand up for our future.

 ‘One thing we do know,’ says Sir David, ‘is that if nature is given the chance, it can bounce back.’

-The programme ends with Sir David’s recollection of an encounter he had with a band of gorillas 40 years ago in the Democratic Republic of Congo and Rwanda.
-While there were only 250 gorillas left at that time, conservation efforts have allowed the numbers to rebound as the community learned to value this species and live alongside them.
-There are now more than 1,000 gorillas in the area, including the daughter and granddaughter of one of the gorillas that Sir David met on his first visit in the 1970s.
+The programme ends with Attenborough’s recollection of an encounter he had with a band of gorillas 40 years ago in the Democratic Republic of Congo and Rwanda.
+There were only 250 gorillas left at that time.
+But conservation efforts have allowed the numbers to rebound as the community learned to value this species and live alongside them.
+There are now more than 1,000 gorillas in the area — including the daughter and granddaughter of one of the gorillas Attenborough met on his first visit in the 1970s.

 ‘I do truly believe that together we can create a better future,’ says Sir David.
 ‘I might not be here to see it, but if we make the right decisions at this critical moment, we can safeguard our planet’s ecosystems, its extraordinary biodiversity and all its inhabitants.